 For more information, including examples, see Understanding Conformance Requirements.

-Conformance is defined only for Web pages.
-However, a conformance claim may be made to cover one page, a series of pages, or multiple related Web pages.
+Conformance is defined only for web pages.
+However, a conformance claim may be made to cover one page, a series of pages, or multiple related web pages.

 Conformance claims are not required.
 Authors can conform to WCAG 2.2 without making a claim.
 However, if a conformance claim is made, then the conformance claim must include the following information:

-A concise description of the Web pages, such as a list of URIs for which the claim is made, including whether subdomains are included in the claim.
+A concise description of the web pages, such as a list of URIs for which the claim is made, including whether subdomains are included in the claim.

-The Web pages may be described by list or by an expression that describes all of the URIs included in the claim.
+The web pages may be described by list or by an expression that describes all of the URIs included in the claim.

-Web-based products that do not have a URI prior to installation on the customer's Web site may have a statement that the product would conform when installed.
+Web-based products that do not have a URI prior to installation on the customer's website may have a statement that the product would conform when installed.

 If a conformance logo is used, it would constitute a claim and must be accompanied by the required components of a conformance claim listed above.